gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ```
 ## Encoder Block

-Each encoder block is consisiting of one separable convolution layer that is having batch normalization and ReLU activation function.
+Each encoder block is consisting of one separable convolution layer that is having batch normalization and ReLU activation function.

 ```python
 def encoder_block(input_layer, filters, strides):